rocky/p5-B-DeparseTree/doc/notes.md

 # Deparse problems

 The biggest issue with `B::Deparse` is it is one 6.5K file.
-There are two tests for it, but stored in different directories.
+There are three test files, of which two of them are significant.
 The sheer *number* of tests are huge too - hundreds of tests in one, and a couple thousand in the other.
-The reason for the large number of tests in the latter test is a result of perl having so many builtin functions - over 100 of them.
+The reason for the large number of tests in the latter test is a result of Perl having so many builtin functions - over 100 of them.
 Each of these is an opcode; and each function can be tried several times in different ways.

-There there is such extensive testing is great, but given Perl testing's default behavior of running all tests unconditionally, the slightest error meant that I'd see a spew of error of hundreds to thousands of line.
+That there is such extensive testing is great, but given Perl testing's default behavior of running all tests unconditionally, the slightest error meant that I'd see a spew of error of hundreds to thousands of line.
 (Does `prove` or `Test::More` have simple way to